nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 I sanded everything off again to get rid of any splinters from drilling and to remove dried glue that smooshed out.

 If you'd like to paint or stain your jewelry holder, now is the time.
+I was going to leave mine natural, but it was looking unfinished so I went ahead and stained mine in 'Early American' by Minwax.

 ### Step 4:

 Time to size and cut the dowels.
 I wanted them to mimic the shape of the triangle and gradually get longer as they went down.
 Make them as long as you need to fit your jewelry.
 I eyeballed everything.

-After they were cut, I gave them a light sanding on their ends then stained them in red mahogany.
+After they were cut, I gave them a light sanding on their ends then stained them in 'Red Mahogany'.

 ### Step 5: